carlosvalerioh/trendinc-tv/README.md

 // Do not remove any of the properties below.

 const siteMetadata = {
-    title: `Elemental`, // Title of your webpage
+    title: `trendinc`, // Title of your webpage
     siteUrl: `http://localhost`, // You sites URL
     capitalizeTitleOnHome: true, // Whether to capitalize the letter on homepage
     logo: `/images/logo.png`, // Logo